fina-biko/HAMOYE-2024/README.md

 # HAMOYE-2024
-This is a repo of all the tests and projects issued by Hamoye during my internship with them.
+This is a repo of  projects on pulling and merging branches  by Hamoye during my internship with them.